cosmos/sdk-tutorials/hands-on-exercise/2-ignite-cli-adv/4-game-wager.md

 * How to add the new "wager" value, modify the "create a game" message to allow players to choose the wager they want to make, and add a helper function.
 * How to save the wager and adjust an event, modifying the create game handler.
 * How to minimally adjust unit tests.
-* How to interact via the CLI to check that wager valuess are being recorded.
+* How to interact via the CLI to check that wager values are being recorded.

 </HighlightBox>